-- 1. When a reason arises to question the fitness of a faculty member, the appropriate administrative officers should discuss the matter with the faculty member in a personal conference.
-The matter may be resolved by mutual consent or it may be taken up by an advisory committee. - 2.
-The Faculty Senate will appoint the advisory committee.
-It will make such inquiry as it deems necessary, offer confidential advice to both the faculty member and administration, and attempt to affect an adjustment or resolution. - 3.
-The Provost may initiate a hearing whether or not one is recommended by the advisory committee or requested by the faculty member within 30 days of the notification of termination. - 4.
-The Provost shall notify the faculty member, in writing, within 30 days of the decision to conduct a hearing, that the hearing is to be initiated, and that there is reasonable cause to believe that the charges constitute good cause for dismissal. - 5.
-If the faculty member desires a hearing rather than resigning or accepting termination, he or she should notify the Provost within 30 days of notification of non-renewal.
-The Provost and the Faculty Senate will assign a hearing committee, and notify the President that a hearing has been requested.
-From a panel selected by the Faculty Senate, the Provost should appoint the hearing committee.
-This committee should not overlap the advisory committee. - 6.
+1. When a reason arises to question the fitness of a faculty member, the appropriate administrative officers will discuss the matter with the faculty member in a personal conference.
+The matter may be resolved by mutual consent or it may result in a notice of termination.
+In the event of a notice of termination, the

+- faculty member may request an advisory committee (within five business days), discuss alternatives with the Faculty Ombuds Officer, resign or accept termination, or request a hearing (below). - 2.
+If an advisory committee is requested, the Faculty Senate president (or president's designee) will appoint a committee of three tenured faculty.
+The committee will make such inquiry as it deems necessary, offer confidential advice to both the faculty member and administration, and attempt to affect an adjustment or resolution.
+The proceedings of the advisory committee are not evidentiary and do not comprise a hearing of any kind.
+The advisory committee must complete all its deliberations and communications with the faculty member and administration within 15 days of the creation of the committee. - 3.
+If the faculty member desires a hearing rather than resigning or accepting termination, he or she should notify the Provost within 30 days of notification of termination. - 4.
+The Provost may initiate a hearing whether or not one is recommended by the advisory committee or requested by the faculty member within 30 days of the notification of termination. - 5.
+If a hearing is initiated, the Faculty Senate president (or designee) will select a panel of eight tenured faculty members, and from this panel the Provost will appoint five faculty members to serve on the hearing committee.
+The hearing committee shall not overlap the advisory committee (above).
+The Provost shall notify the faculty member, in writing, within 30 days of the decision to conduct a hearing, that the hearing is to be initiated, and that there is reasonable cause to believe that the charges constitute good cause for dismissal. - 6.
 Both the University and the faculty member have the right to call witnesses and to be represented during the hearing.
 The faculty hearing committee will review evidence, written and oral statements, and determine its findings.
 The hearing procedure shall be spelled out, known in advance, and shared with the concerned parties. - 7.
 The findings of the hearing committee and its recommendations will be conveyed in writing to the faculty member, the President, the Provost, and other appropriate administrative officers. - 8.
 The faculty member may appeal the decision to the President.
 The faculty member should submit a written appeal to the President within 20 days of the forwarding of recommendations to the President.
 The President will make a final decision within 20 days of the receipt of an appeal.
-Decisions regarding non-renewal of non-tenure-track faculty members made by the President are final. - 9.
-If the President recommends termination of the faculty member, the recommendation will be forwarded to the Chancellor according to TAMUS Policy.
+Decisions regarding non-renewal of non-tenure-track faculty members made by the President are final.

+9. If the President recommends termination of the faculty member, the recommendation will be forwarded to the Chancellor according to TAMUS Policy.